GitTutorialUCF/tutorial/README.md

 This is the read me for the git tutorial
+This is the Master branch.